JackBegay/Bash/README.md

 # Bash

 ## Objective
 Create a bash script that creates a game that is playable by user.
 At first I wanted there to be a user vs two bosses with a random number generated that the user has to try and guess, and if they do, that boss is defeated.
 After making it, I wanted to make it more advanced with starting characters to chose with unique stats each that will effect the game directly.
-For this more advanced part I utilized AI to try add more to my already working script to include stats like health and attack power against bosses.
+For this more advanced part I utilized AI to try add more to my already working script to include stats like health and attack power.

 ## Skills Learned
 - Ability to create bash scripts